 So we have a list of strings of letters, and we want to find 1) the letters that the first and second half of each list has in common, and 2) the letters that groups of three of the strings have in common.
 Then we want to sum values corresponding to those letters.

-to map the letters to their values.
-Note that Z
+We make %vals to map the letters to their values.
+Note that Z stands

 for "zip" -- it combines two lists.
 It takes an operator as a parameter,

 of pairs.
-This becomes a hash when we store it in %vals
+This becomes a hash when we store it in %vals.
+Z is called

 a "metaoperator" because it is an operator that uses another operator.